bukalapak/snowboard/README.md

 $ snowboard lint API.apib
 ```

+Using flag `--json`, you will receive output as JSON format.

 ### Render API Element JSON

 In case you need to get API element JSON output for further processing, you can use: